 He said the best possible maintenance for Peppy was homemade food- the only way to ensure her diet didn't contain any sugar.
 I would have gone to the ends of the earth for that cat, so making her food was a no-brainer.
 I read up on the subject (especially Dr. Pitcairn’s Complete Guide to Natural Health for Dogs & Cats), bought an old-fashioned food grinder, and began grinding whole raw chickens, bones and all.
 My dimly lit basement work table looked like a scene from Texas Chainsaw Massacre.
 But Peppy did wonderfully on the new diet, so I kept grinding away.
 She had kitten-like energy and her blood sugar was easy to manage with low dose insulin.

 Two years later we got our beloved Mia, a Yorkshire Terrier-Bichon Frise.
 Mia came to us on Royal Canin puppy chow which we quickly replaced with a raw chicken diet.
 Under the supervision of our new vet, the homemade diet was approved and Mia had excellent health.

 Peppy lived to be 20 years old.
 After she died I altered Mia's diet slightly.
 Instead of grinding raw chickens, I began boiling whole chickens and deboning them.
 There were simply too many outbreaks of raw meat borne illness; and I couldn't trust that each and every chicken I bought was free from pathogens that could make her sick.
 Why introduce that risk when I could make her a tremendously nutritious cooked meat/raw veggie diet?

 Since we got Mia she has had 4 wonderful vets (we move around a lot), all of whom have approved of her homemade diet.
-Despite posters on their exam room walls sponsored by Iams and Eukanuba, not one of those vets ever pushed a manufactured diet or even suggested alternations to Mia's ingredient list.
+Despite posters on their exam room walls sponsored by Iams and Eukanuba, not one of those vets ever pushed a manufactured diet or even suggested alterations to Mia's ingredient list.

 You don't have to look far in the pet food aisle to see grain-free, filler-free, and low-residue formulations.
-Manufacturers have jumped on a bandwagon akin to the human gluten-free stampede of recent years.
-But one size never fits all, does it.
+Manufacturers have jumped on a bandwagon akin to the human gluten-free stampede.
+But one size never fits all.
 And we learned the hard way.
 Or should I say the stinky way?